Michael Palese

-Dr. Michael A. Palese, is an American urologist specializing in robotic, laparoscopic and endoscopic surgery, with a special emphasis on robotic surgeries relating to kidney cancer and kidney stone disease.
+Dr. Michael A. Palese, is an American urologist specializing in robotic, laparoscopic and endoscopic surgery, with a special emphasis on robotic surgeries relating to kidney cancer,kidney stone disease and benign prostatic hyperplasia (BPH).

-Palese is the Chairman of the Department of Urology at the Mount Sinai Beth Israel.
-He is a professor at the Icahn School of Medicine at Mount Sinai in New York City.
+Palese is the Chairman of the Department of Urology at the Mount Downtown.
+He is Vice Chairman of operations for the department of urology at the Mount Sinai Health System He is a professor at the Icahn School of Medicine at Mount Sinai in New York City.
 He is also the Director of Minimally Invasive Surgery for the Mount Sinai Health System and specializes in robotic, laparoscopic and endoscopic surgery.

-As a board-certified urologist and fellowship-trained surgeon, he specializes in the diagnosis and treatment of kidney, ureter, adrenal, bladder and prostate disease.
+As a board-certified urologist and fellowship-trained surgeon, Palese specializes in the diagnosis and treatment of kidney, ureter, adrenal, bladder and prostate disease.

 Palese performed the first robotic radical nephrectomy, robotic partial nephrectomy, robotic donor nephrectomy, robotic nephroureterectomy, robotic adrenalectomy, and robotic ureteral reimplant & reconstruction at the Mount Sinai Medical Center in New York City.
 He holds several patents for the design of novel surgical devices.
+He pioneered Single Port (SP) Robotic Donor Nephrectomy surgery and performed the world’s first procedrure in 2019.